Using NFS persistent volumes is a relatively easy, for kubernetes, on-ramp to using the kubernetes storage infrastructure.

 Install the NFS service:

-sudo apt update && sudo apt install -y nfs-kernel-server
+1sudo apt update && sudo apt install -y nfs-kernel-server -

 Edit the file